 -

 Goal pursuit: An agent has a set of goals that it tries to achieve, like “build a flying car.”
-“Values,” “desires,” and “intentions” are more-or-less equivalent to goals in this framework.
-Commonly, goals are organized with subgoals enabling actions that lead to more important ones.
-For instance, you open the drawer to get a spoon to eat your cornflakes to have enough concentrated attention to write the report to get a promotion to increase your salary to die with plenty of toys, which is your terminal goal, or ultimate purpose.
+In this framework, “values,” “desires,” and “intentions” are considered types of goals.
+Commonly, the goal set is organized with subgoals that enable actions that lead to accomplishing more important goals.
+For instance, you open the drawer to get a spoon to eat your cornflakes to have enough concentrated attention to write the report to get a promotion to increase your salary to die with plenty of toys, which is your ultimate goal.
 You make a plan by reasoning backward: to get toys, you’ll have to get a promotion, and so on, which means you need to open the drawer.

 AI research takes for granted that an agent must be organized in one of these ways, and that actions must result from calculating how to maximize the objective function, or from creating a plan to achieve its goals.
 Or, rather, since both those calculations are provably mathematically impossible, an agent must somehow approximate them.